How much is enough?

 A ‘Comfortable’ lifestyle under the ASFA retirement standard allows you to be involved in a broad range of leisure and recreational activities and to have a good standard of living.

 But some people may feel that is not enough to maintain their pre-retirement lifestyle when they retire.
 Another way of thinking about this as you approach retirement is to think of how much you might need to replace your lifestyle.
-ASFA refers to this as a ‘replacement ratio’ (CSC to provide a link to this source).
+ASFA refers to this as a ‘replacement ratio’.
 It is based on a retirement income of about 70–80% of your final income, because in retirement:

 - taxes can decrease due to extra deductions and some tax-free amounts